FunnelbackPtyLtd/funnelback-plugin-examples/clean-title/README.md

 # Plugin: clean-title

-This example explains how we can use the `SearchLifeCycle` plugin to modify the title of a document during the `postDataFetch` phase.
-The title of the documents will be modified after gathering finished.
+Demonstrates using a plugin to clean the search result titles.

-This plugin cleans search result titles by removing sections of the title that match a regular expression supplied in the collection.cfg
+This plugin cleans search result titles by removing sections of the title that match a regular expression supplied in the `collection.cfg`

 ## Usage